 Bar Plans

-The bar plans available on mycarpentry.com come in three styles; inside, patio, and rustic.
-The differences between the three bar designs, besides size and shape, show the diversity of using western red cedar in a bar design.
+The bar plans on mycarpentry.com come in three styles: inside, patio, and rustic.
+Besides size and shape, the differences between the three bar designs show the diversity of using western red cedar in a bar design.

 Bar Plans

 The patio bar (or outside bar) uses western red cedar posts and galvanized tin for the front and sides.
 The bar top is made of tile and grout on a 3/4" plywood sheet, trimmed with 1x2 oak.
-All cedar wood surfaces are sealed with a cedar stain/sealer.
-The 1x2 oak trim around the edge of the bar top is sealed with several coats of polyurethane.
+I used a cedar stain/sealer to seal all cedar wood surfaces and sealed the 1x2 oak trim around the edge of the bar top with several coats of polyurethane.

-The indoor bar uses the same western red cedar as the patio and rustic bar, but it is sanded and finished with polyurethane throughout.
-The bar top is made of oak plywood and cedar trim.
-All wood surfaces are finished with polyurethane.
+The indoor bar uses the same western red cedar as the patio and rustic bar, but it is sanded and finished with polyurethane.
+Oak plywood and cedar trim make up the bar top.

 Bar Plans

-The rustic bar plans make good use of old fence boards, making it a very inexpensive bar to build.
-It was the perfect bar for a recent family reunion hosted in the Texas Hill Country...
+Rustic Bar Plans - made from old fence boards, making it a very inexpensive bar to build.
+It was the perfect bar for a recent family reunion hosted in the Texas Hill Country.

-The outdoor bar plans are easy to understand and easy to build.
-It will make a great addition to your covered patio or deck...
+Outdoor Bar - This bar plan, built from western red cedar and Mexican tile, is easy to understand and make.
+It will make a great addition to your covered patio or deck.

-The indoor bar was designed specifically for the Sanyo SR-4912M 4.9 Cu.
-Ft. refrigerator, and four 28.25" x 12" glass shelves that I had stored in my garage for over 10 years...
+Indoor Bar - custom bar plans explicitly designed for the Sanyo SR-4912M 4.9 Cu.
+Ft. refrigerator, and four 28.25" x 12" glass shelves I saved in my garage for nearly ten years.

-Bar design depends largely on the needs of the bar owner.
-I built my outdoor bar to complement my patio with a place where people can hang out, relax and drink beer.
-I have two bar stools for people to sit at the bar, and a small table with two chairs located near the front of the bar for more seating.
+Bar design depends mainly on the needs of the bar owner.
+I built my outdoor bar to complement my patio with a place where people can hang out, relax, and drink beer.
+I have two bar stools for people to sit at the bar and a small table with two chairs near the front for more seating.

 I built my indoor bar when I got into home brewing and needed a place for my keg refrigerator.
-I also had some glass shelves that needed to be put to use, so I designed the indoor bar to hold my refrigerator on the left with shelves to the right.
+I also had some glass shelves that I wanted to use for such a project, so I designed the indoor bar to hold my refrigerator on the left with shelves to the right.

 What next?

-Leave Bar Plans and visit the mycarpentry home page
+Leave Bar Plans and visit the mycarpentry.com home page.

 Facebook Link